hippography/braiins-os-docs/braiins-os-plus-en/source/Setup/quickstart.rst

 You can easily install Braiins OS+ via the web interface upgrade process.
 In order to do so, follow the steps bellow:

   * Download the **Web Package** from our `website <https://braiins-os.com/>`_.
-  * Login on your miner and go to the section *System -> Upgrade*.
+  * Login on your miner and go to the section *System -> Upgrade* in the web interface.
   * Upload the downloaded package and flash the image.

 Braiins OS+ will be installed on the miner.
 The network configuration (e.g. Static IP address) and the pool and user settings will be automatically migrated to Braiins OS+ and autotuning will be turned on.

 **Multiple-device installation**

-Installation of Braiins OS+ can easily be done using the Braiins OS+ Box (TODO:edit name).
+Installation of Braiins OS+ can easily be done using the BOS+ Toolbox.
 In order to do so, follow the steps bellow:

-  * Download Braiins OS+ Box (TODO:edit name) from our `website <https://braiins-os.com/>`_. and open it.
+  * Download the BOS+ Toolbox from our `website <https://braiins-os.com/>`_. and open it.
-  * In the Braiins OS+ Box (TODO:edit name), type the following command (replace the IP_ADDRESS placeholder accordingly) (TODO: specify how to list multiple IP addresses)
+  * In the BOS+ Toolbox, type the following command (replace the IP_ADDRESS placeholder accordingly) (TODO: specify how to list multiple IP addresses)

   ::